LawrenceMMStewart/LawrenceMMStewart.github.io/_posts/2023-11-29-differentiableclustering.md

 Unfortunately, we cannot just plug any classical clustering algorithm into a Deep Learning pipeline<d-footnote> Or more generally, gradient based learning pipeline.</d-footnote> :dizzy_face: .

-Can you think of the reason as to why not?
+Why not?
 The answer is in the box below:

 {% details :warning: Gradient Based Learning Compatibility with Classical Clustering? %}